tani/papyrus/README.md

   <img src="img/lambda.png" width="250px"/>
 </div>

-*Lambda* makes your markdown executable with the reader macro of Common Lisp.
+*Papyrus* makes your markdown executable with the reader macro of Common Lisp.
-For example, the author wrote this document with *Lambda*.
+For example, the author wrote this document with *Papyrus*.
 You can execute it by running `ros run -l papyrus.asd -e '(require :papyrus)' -l README.md -q`.
 How about this?
 Let's make your project more beautiful and useful!